bxdoan/bxdoan/README.md

 <div align="center">

-> The question isn’t who is going to let me; it’s who is going to stop me.
+> Life is what happens to you while you’re busy making other plans.

-> — Ayn Rand —
+> — John Lennon —

 </div>